-The faculty frequently uses digital pedagogy.
-The institution's adoption of an online educational model during the pandemic paved the groundwork for widespread adoption of digital teaching.
-For teaching, learning, and assessment, faculty members employed a variety of digital tools, including Quizziz, Kahoot, Socrative, Padlet, Jamboard, etc. Google Classroom and other LMS were used for curriculum exchanges.
+Digital pedagogy is widely used by the faculty.
+The foundation for the widespread adoption of digital teaching was laid by the institution's adoption of an online instructional approach during the pandemic.
+Faculty members used a range of digital technologies, such as Quizziz, Kahoot, Socrative, Padlet, Jamboard, etc., for teaching, learning, and assessment.
+For curriculum exchanges, Google Classroom and other LMS were utilised.

-File Description Documents Appropriate documents to show the visible improvement/s in Teaching-Learning Process with seal and signature of the Principal View File Any other relevant information No File Uploaded
+File Description Documents

+Appropriate documents to show the visible improvement/s in Teaching-Learning Process with seal and signature of the Principal View File

+Any other relevant information View File